 Fortescue has undertaken one of the largest fleet conversions to autonomous haulage projects, with almost 200 autonomous trucks operating at its Solomon and Chichester hubs.
 The fleet includes Cat 793F, 789D, and Komatsu 930E haul trucks.
 Since 2013, the fleet has safely travelled over 52 million km and moved 1.5 billion tonnes of material.
 Some 900 additional assets, such as excavators, wheel loaders, and light vehicles, are integrated with the autonomous fleet using CAT Minestar Command for Hauling Technology.
 Fortescue’s autonomous haulage fleet has delivered a 30% increase in productivity.
 Fortescue plans to use the data collected from the autonomous haulage fleet to understand their operations better and look for ways to optimise, such as haul road design and maintenance scheduling.

 Rio Tinto has been incorporating automation into its operations for more than a decade to improve safety, efficiency, and reduce the cost of operations.
 Automated trucks, drills, and trains are used to remove driver error, thus improving safety.
-Rio Tinto is closing the gap on BHP – the opening of its Gudai-Darri iron ore mine will add 23 CAT 793F autonomous haul trucks to its total taking it to 210.
+Rio Tinto is closing the gap on BHP – the opening of its Gudai-Darri iron ore mine will add 23 CAT 793F autonomous haul trucks.

 The company’s Iron Ore business operates AutoHaul, the world’s first fully autonomous heavy-haul long-distance railway system.
 AutoHaul transports iron ore to port facilities in the Pilbara region of Western Australia.
 Around 200 locomotives on more than 1,700km of track have travelled over 7 million km to date.
 Each 240-wagon hauler is 2.4km long, requiring two to three locomotives to transport 28,000 tonnes of iron ore, an average of 800km over 40 hours.
 Using this autonomous technology reduces risk at level crossings and auto-responds to speed restrictions and alarms, improving overall safety.
 By eliminating the need to transport drivers to and from trains mid-journey, almost 1.5 million km of road travel are saved annually.
 This also removes the need to change drivers two to three times during the journey, saving an hour from each journey and increasing average speeds by between 5% and 6%.
 AutoHaul can move about one million tonnes of iron ore a day.
 Loading and unloading product from the wagons is an entirely automated process.